henkelmax/audio-player/readme.md

 **Putting custom audio on a music disc or goat horn**

 Run `/audioplayer apply <ID>` and hold a **music disc**, **goat horn** or **head** in your main hand.
-Additionally, you can add a custom name and range to the item `/audioplayer apply <ID> "<CUSTOM-TEXT>" <RANGE>`.
+Additionally, you can add a custom name and range to the item `/audioplayer apply <ID> <RANGE> "<CUSTOM-TEXT>"`.

 It's also possible to bulk apply audio to more than one item at a time by holding a shulker box in your hand.

+Starting with version `1.9.1`, you can also apply custom audio by its original file name:
+`/audioplayer apply "<FILE_NAME>"`.
+This command works wit and without the file extension (like `.mp3` or `.wav`).
+Note that the file name must be unique for this to work.

 **Getting the audio from an existing item**

-Run `/audioplayer id` and hold a music disc or a goat horn with custom audio in your main hand.
+Run `/audioplayer id` while holding a music disc, goat horn or head with custom audio in your main hand.

+**Getting the audio file name from an existing item**

+Run `/audioplayer name` while holding a music disc, goat horn or head with custom audio in your main hand.

 ---
 [![](https://user-images.githubusercontent.com/13237524/179395180-05f2ec3b-2ed3-412d-8639-72c7f13a8068.png)](https://youtu.be/j8GRcYnjUp8)